hongkailiu/dptp-doc/devops.md

 ```

-TO ask Steve:  i forgot to take it out of the node pool
+TO ask Steve:  i forgot to take it out of the node pool (autoscaler).